mojtabanabilo/Javascript-hang-man-/README.md

 # Javascript-hang-man-
-hangman game - guess the words
+Save a person's life by guessing the words